alumna/unitflow/README.md

 * Flow's execution is completely asynchronous and non-blocking
 * Each flow's run returns a promise that resolves after all its units have completed
 * Units that depend on other units for its execution remain non-active and do not consume memory or processing
-* Units that create or call flows can use a third argument `flows` that points to the UnitFlow instance in use

 ## Install